Health and Travel Alerts Learn More Left arrow

 Located just south of Marigot Bay, you’ll find the gorgeous Anse Cochon Beach.
 On your way, admire the French and English colonial architecture found in the village’s buildings and homes.

-Snorkel in the north edge of the beach’s cove to get up close to marine life.
+Snorkel at the north edge of the beach’s cove to get up close to marine life.
 If you’re hungry, authentic Caribbean cuisine is dished out by local vendors at the beach.

 The nearby La Sikwi Sugar Mill is worth a visit when you need a break from the sun.
 This historical landmark, built in the mid-1800s, is nestled within a banana and cocoa plantation.
 Learn how molasses and raw sugar are created from sugar cane at this open-air museum.